Florida education commissioner orders Miami to open schools earlier than planned

 Corcoran’s letter came as a surprise to Miami-Dade officials.
 The Miami Herald quoted Hantman as saying, “It’s just very strange to me and I think it took everyone by surprise.
 I’m very much in favor of opening schools but when it’s safe.”

-Daisy Gonzalez-Diego, chief communications officer for the district, said in a statement emailed to The Post:
+Daisy Gonzalez-Diego, chief communications officer for the district, said in a statement emailed to The Washington Post:

 “Miami-Dade County Public Schools (M-DCPS) is carefully reviewing the letter received from the Commissioner of Education on Friday.
 The District was prepared to launch Stage II of our reopening plan, under the adjusted timeline proffered and unanimously approved by the School Board last week.
 However, M-DCPS will not be announcing return dates until all implications and concerns outlined in the recently received communication have been assessed and direction from the Board has been received.
 A special School Board meeting is being scheduled for early next week.”